MicrosoftDocs/Advertising-docs/Advertising/scripts/guides/single-account-access.md

 ### But how do I know that the update worked?

 If you try to update a property with an invalid value, Scripts writes an error to the Change log but it doesn't throw an exception, so your script continues executing.
-The only way to know whether a property update succeeds is to check if the property contains the new value.
+Don't get the property after updating it to check if the property contains the new value; doing this negatively affects performance.

 ```javascript
 function main() {